-dits, and performance evaluations of high-risk AI systems can help verify the accuracy of material claims made about these systems and their performance against criteria for trustworthy Al. Creating evaluation standards is a critical piece of auditing, as is transparency about methodology and criteria for auditors.
-Much more work is needed to develop such standards and practices; near-term work, including under the AI EO, will contribute to developing these standards and methodologies.
+Independent evaluation, including red-teaming, au- In April 2023, the National Telecommunications and Intems can help verify the accuracy of material claims Comment ("RFC") on a range of questions surrounding Al made about these systems and their performance accountability policy.
+The RFC elicited more than 1,400 Much more work is needed to develop such standards cussions focused on the issues raised by the RFC. and practices; near-term work, including under the AI EO, will contribute to developing these standards and methodologies.

-Consequences for responsible parties, building on information sharing and independent evaluations, will require the application and/or development of levers - such as regulation, market pressures, and/or legal liability - to hold AI entities accountable for imposing unacceptable risks or making unfounded claims.
+formation sharing and independent evaluations, will work of the National Institute of Standards and Techrequire the application and/or development of levers nology (NIST) on AI risk management.
+We also propose - such as regulation, market pressures, and/or legal lia- building federal government regulatory and oversight bility - to hold AI entities accountable for imposing un- capacity to conduct critical evaluations of AI systems acceptable risks or making unfounded claims.